yaskovdev/blog/_posts/2017-11-13-the-most-underestimated-keyword-in-java.md

 ### Yes, but it pollutes the code

 Think about this in the next way.
 Different languages use different ways to declare variables.
 Scala has `val`, modern JavaScript has `const`, Java has... `final`.
-Why do you think `final` pollutes the code, but, for example, `const` does not?
+Does `const` pollute the code?
+If no, then why `final` does?
 What is the difference?
 Note that even the number of letters in these two keywords is the same.

 ### Yes, but it may reduce performance